aicell-lab/mca-stable-diffusion/evaluation/evaluation.md

 ### Calculate Metrics
 The methods are calculated by extracting features from the generated images `-g` and the training/real images `-t` using a feature extractor `-f`.
-Options for feature extractor are `Inception CLIP DINOv2`.
+Options for feature extractor are `Inception` `CLIP` and `DINOv2`.
 Optionally provide a path to cache the features using `--cache-path`.

 To calculate metrics, run the following command: `python calculate_metrics.py -g /path/to/generated/images -t /path/to/training/images -f Inception --cache-path /path/to/cache_the_features`